 A typical Stage 2 clinic visit is 30 minutes.
-At the start of the visit the clinician obtains parent SRs for the previous week and checks that these have been typical of all weeks since the last visit.
+At the start of the visit the clinician obtains parent SRs for the previous week and discusses with the parent the extent to which these have been typical of all weeks since the last visit.
 The clinician and parent discuss the SRs in detail.
-Then, subsequent to a conversation with the child, the clinician assigns a SR and checks that the parent agrees with that score.
+Then, subsequent to a conversation with the child, or listening to a recording or segments of recordings of the child, the clinician assigns a SR and checks that the parent agrees with that score.
 The clinician and parent discuss the number of verbal contingencies that have typically been used during natural conversations since the last visit.

 If the child meets the treatment goals, then the clinician arranges progression to the next step in the performance contingent Stage 2 schedule.
 If the child does not meet those goals, progress is not recommended.
-Instead, the clinician either [1] schedules an appointment for the next week and makes recommendations regarding management for the child's increased stuttering, [2] schedules a return to an earlier stage of the sequence of clinic visits, or [3] on rare occasions, returns the child to Stage 1.
+Instead, the clinician either [1] schedules an appointment for the next week, or the week after, and makes recommendations regarding management for the child's increased stuttering, [2] schedules a return to an earlier stage of the sequence of Stage 2 clinic visits, or [3] on rare occasions, returns the child to Stage 1.

-Stage 2 continues until the child has sustained treatment goals for around a year or more.
+Stage 2 continues until the child has sustained treatment goals for around a year.
 Subsequent to the conclusion of Stage 2, parents are advised to contact the clinician if any relapse occurs that they cannot effectively manage.

-THE LIDCOMBE PROGRAM EVIDENCE BASE AT DECEMBER 2017
+THE LIDCOMBE PROGRAM EVIDENCE BASE AT MARCH 2019